bsfconception/WT32-SC01/README.md

 - ...

 Note : check the code to mofidy and adjust for your testing.
 The "Display Picture" feature loads by defaut "logo.jpg" from the SD Card
+The source code is provided "as is" as an example.
+Some adjustments may be required in your configuration to compile

 ## Power Consumption
 The Powwer consumption of the entire system (WT32 + Expansion board) have been performed using the Li-Ion battery: